chrisbodger/veincam2019/Administration/meeting-minutes/week-8/Tuesday Week 8 30-04-19.md

 ## Decisions Made
 * Notch for microSD.
 Group believes that having the microSD inaccessible is probably better.
 * Change brightness settings for LEDs.
 Include on/off button and 1-5 brightness or the like.
 Decided on 3 modes; off, medium and high; 0,1,2,3.

+## Deliverables
+* Governance to attend Monday session regarding poster presentation and begin work on this.
+* Hardware and Software to consider Ben's feedback; filter, LED brightness settings.